testingautomated-usi/deepmetis/DeepMetis-UE/full_installation.md

 > **NOTE**: If Sikulix cannot find a widget, please capture it again (try to focus on the element and capture pixels that will always be present around the element).

 > **NOTE**: Please note that a computer should have a monitor connected for SikuliX to work.
 Please, also note that pop-up windows (such as the notification of a low battery) can disrupt the work of SikuliX.

+At this point, you can go to Step 2 of the [instructions](README.md).